 All businesses have among their priorities to provide excellent customer service, or at least they should.
-According to research, American Express stated that 90% of Americans decide whether or not to do business depending on the quality of the customer service they received.
+According to research, American Express stated that 90% of Americans decide whether or not to do business depending on the quality of the customer service they receive.
 The best service often depends on the industry you serve.
 Customers in different industries have different service expectations.
 Customer service skills that work in one industry don’t always work in another.

 But some customer service skills are universal.
 They cut across every industry and every business sector.
 They are skills that every employee needs to excel at their job and fulfill customer expectations.
 They are part of a universal approach to customer service and usually come into play when working directly with customers.

-Working in customer service may sound easy, but agents must have various skills to deliver customer satisfaction.
+Working in customer service may sound easy, but agents must have various skills to deliver customer satisfaction and keep customers happy.

 Having these skills can help you cultivate better relationships with customers (and prospects), boosting customer loyalty and driving profitability:

 Listening skills are a must when serving as a customer service professional, specially having the practice of active listening.
-This skill is critical for “wowing” customers with epic customer service.
-It’s the number one customer service skill.
+This skill is critical for “wowing” customers with excellent customer service.
+It’s among the most essential customer service skills.
 Train your employees to listen closely to what customers say and how they say it.

 Being attentive to what and how they say things can help you identify the real customer issue and find the best way to discuss it with a dissatisfied customer.

-Train your staff to listen to the words and put themselves in the position of the customer.
+Train your staff on active listening and put themselves in the customer’s position.
 What would the customer want to hear from you and your business?
-By actively and attentively listening, you create the foundation for a better customer experience.
+How to best answer customer questions to increase your customer satisfaction scores?
+You can create the foundation for a better customer experience by actively and attentively listening.

 When a customer calls a company because they are frustrated or confused and need help, your customer service representatives should have patience.
 It is reasonable for them to be stressed when calling.
 That’s why patience is required of all customer service agents.